rdaniels4th/PyVestSolver/README.md

 ## Contributions

-`PyVestSolver` is an open-source project under the MIT License, I warmly welcome contributions, suggestions for improvements, and discussions.
+`PyVestSolver` is an open-source project under the Apache License, I warmly welcome contributions, suggestions for improvements, and discussions.
 Feel free to fork the repository, make your changes, and submit a pull request.

 ## Acknowledgments